soccerGB/MSIExperiment/PortForwardingNat/readme.md

    - Cons:
       - This approach requires additional logics added for into the client container code
       - Some setup operations  (step c above) outside of container payload
-      - NAT is not as performing as Transparent or L2Bridge
+      - NAT is not as performing as Transparent or L2Bridge networking modes

 ## How to run this test